oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 *   Networks that aren't used by VMs
 *   The VMs are down and the change doesn't include modifying a VM network to a non-VM network.

-The feature will be enabled only for 3.1 clusters and above since it relies on the 'Setup Networks' which was introduced in 3.1.
+The feature will be enabled only for 3.1 data-center and above since it relies on the 'Setup Networks' which was introduced in 3.1.

 #### Phase 2

 1. The same behaviour will be added to 'Remove Network' action as well in a similar manner:
-    -   By providing the property 'apply' the network will be removed from all of the hosts which the network is configured on.
+    -   Removing a network from the system will attempt to remove it from all of the hosts it is defined on.

-2. Change which includes the renaming of the network will be permitted to be applied to hosts:
-    -   This enhancement has a further implication: If the network is used by vms (in status 'down'), and the network failed to be configured on the hosts, any host that wasn't configured properly with the new network name will not be eligible by the scheduler to run vms as it misses the network.
-Such result requires a further intervention by the administrator.
-Since the action isn't transactive, there will be no rollback once the network name has changed.
+2. Renaming of network which is used by the hosts, vms or templates will be blocked, since it will make the network on hosts as "unmanaged" and leave the vm/templates without a required network.
+    -   This will revert the fix for bug [Don't block removing/updating network "used" by host](https://bugzilla.redhat.com/show_bug.cgi?id=909820)
+    -   The user should create a new network instead of renaming a used network.

 #### User Experience

-A checkbox will be added to the 'Edit Network' dialog with caption 'Apply network change to all hosts'.
-The only supported properties to be apply on the hosts are: vlan, mtu, network type (vm/non-vm) and STP.
-Modifying the network name is permitted, as long as it was not marked to be applied to hosts.
-Therefore attempt to modify network name and applying it to hosts will be blocked.
-(This limitation will be removed once p2 is implemented)
+The 'Edit Network' action will attempt to configure the network on all of the eligible hosts.
+No changes are required to the UI.

 #### REST

-##### Phase 1

-Editing the network is done on rest via PUT method on:

-       api/networks/{network:id}/
-       api/datacenters/{datacenter:id}/networks/{network:id}/

-By providing the optional element *apply* (default is *false*):

-` `<network>
-           ...
-`     `<apply>`true`</apply>
-` `</network>

-##### Phase 2

-Removing the network is done via DELETE method on:

-       api/networks/{network:id}/
-       api/datacenters/{datacenter:id}/networks/{network:id}/

-The 'apply' property will be added to that action:

-` `<action>
-`     `<apply>`true`</apply>
-` `</action>
+No changes are required to the api.

 #### Events